kubeflow/website/content/docs/guides/components/tfbatchpredict.md

       * [K8s Instructions For Scheduling GPUs](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/)
       * [GKE Instructions](https://cloud.google.com/kubernetes-engine/docs/concepts/gpus)

-When all the conditions above is satisfied, you should set the number of GPU to a positive integer.
+When all the conditions above are satisfied, you should set the number of GPU to a positive integer.
 For example:

 ```
 ks param set --env=default ${MY_BATCH_PREDICT_JOB} numGpus 1
 ```

-This way, the batch-predict job will use a GPU version of docker image and add appriorate configuration when starting the kubenetes job.
+This way, the batch-predict job will use a GPU version of docker image and add appropriate configuration to start the kubenetes job.

 ### Submit the job